Baltimore County seeking deal to put solar panels on government buildings and in parks

 “The consensus of the council is we don’t want the solar panels on parkland or open space,” the Oella Democrat said.
 “I would not want to see solar panels placed in a park.
 It doesn’t make sense to me.”

-Marks said he hopes the Olszewski administration will listen to residents’ suggestions this time.
+Marks said he hopes the Olszewski administration will listen to residents’ suggestions.

 “The way the former administration did this was completely wrong,” he said.
 “There was no community input.
 And when you’re dealing with publicly owned land, there needs to be some engagement with the public.”